10.22.2008

 *What about Brittany Murphy!?
 Apparently 10-15 pounds and a dye-job can work wonders!
 (Okay...maybe more like 20 pounds...she's looking pretty skeletal in that second photo.)

-********************************************NOW Whatever!
+THEN ********************************************NOW Whatever!

 Clueless: The Television Show.